Free Jimmy: Plot

 The events of the original movie take place entirely in Norway; in the English-language version of the movie, the story begins in Britain and ends up in Norway with the travelling Russian circus.

-At night, an animal testing laboratory in grimy downtown Oslo, Norway is broken into by a bumbling group of guerilla vegan animal rights activists called True Warriors Against Animal Torture and Subjugation (TWAATS).
+At night, an animal testing laboratory in grimy central Oslo, Norway is broken into by a bumbling group of guerilla vegan animal rights activists called True Warriors Against Animal Torture and Subjugation (TWAATS).
 They first release some rabbits which refuse to leave.
 They then set the rats free, then the cats, which to the horror of the activists, eat the rats.
 Again to their horror, their dog Karma kills the cats.
 They bury the dead animals, vowing to at some point take revenge on "animal oppressing" society.

 Meanwhile, three inept Cockney English stoner habitual criminals named Odd, Gaz and Flea (Odd, Geir and Kælle in the Norwegian version) watch a news story about the lab break-in at a decrepit apartment.
 Their shady Southern American friend Roy Arnie (a fellow Norwegian childhood friend in the original) arrives and offers them a job opportunity with Circus Stromowski, a travelling Russian circus led by Ringmaster Igor Stromowski.
 As they are in debt with Roy Arnie, trying to escape a local gangster named Ivan, and believe it is lucrative, they agree.
 However, upon arriving at the circus, they find Stromowski to be incompetent and deranged, and the entire circus is full of useless, miserable has-beens and tired animals that are forced to perform under the influence of narcotics.
 They are supposed to work as the animal handlers.
 The star attraction is "Jimmy", a captive large male elephant who is paranoid of police, missing half his tusk, and addicted to drugs.
 Roy Arnie gives Jimmy speed so he can perform spiritedly for spectators, and gives him heroin at night to sedate him.

 Roy admits to the others that he has stolen seven kilograms of heroin worth over a million pounds from a tanker owned by the Russian Mafias, whom he joined the circus to escape from.
 The four plan to smuggle the heroin out of Norway by making an incision in Jimmy's buttocks, placing the bags of drugs inside and then sewing it back up.
 Roy Arnie plans to found his own circus using the money and believes Jimmy to be the key to his dream.
 However, on the night where they plan to steal the elephant, Jimmy escapes when he is accidentally given speed instead of heroin and bolts out of a door left open by TWAATS.
 Flea steals a van with no windshield in the ensuing chase of Jimmy which leads them up into the frozen moorland.